The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 Recovering Billable Hours

 For agency owners or fractional CTOs, this is revenue protection.
 Clients often question hours when deliverables aren't visual.
-By tying time tracking directly to git activity, you provide irrefutable proof of work.
-You aren't just billing for time; you are billing for the 500 lines of Rust code that secured their database.
+By tying the timeline of work directly to git activity, Tempo is designed to give you irrefutable proof of work.
+You aren't just billing for time; you are billing for the 500 lines of code that secured their database.

 The Mental Energy Savings

 When developers don't have to worry about justifying their existence every 24 hours, they relax.
-They enter "deep work" more easily knowing the system is watching their back.
+They enter "deep work" more easily knowing the system has their back.
 The anxiety of "did I do enough to look busy in the standup?" evaporates.

 Automate the Memory, Save the Meeting for the Blockers